The psychology of why haunted houses scare us silly

 The prototypical haunted house is in a remote, isolated location, far removed from the rest of society (think of the off-season resort hotel in The Shining, for example).
 If bad things do happen, help would be a long time coming, even if communication with the outside world were possible.
 (Conveniently, in old horror movies the telephones always stop working.)

 Also, the darkness and confusing layout of the house may cause us to get lost; at the very least, it would slow us down.
-Escape could further be impeded by hedges, iron fences or crumbling stairways, all of which are featured prominently in Hollywood haunted houses.
+Escape could further be impeded by hedges, iron fences, or crumbling stairways, all of which are featured prominently in Hollywood haunted houses.

 A womb with a view